Lui Tuck Yew: 2011 general election

 During the 2011 general election, Lui contested in the newly created Moulmein–Kallang GRC and won 58.56% of the vote, against the Workers' Party.

 On 11 August 2015, Lui announced his retirement from politics after serving for nine years.
 Together with former Cabinet ministers Wong Kan Seng, Mah Bow Tan and Raymond Lim, they stepped down from politics after the 2015 general election.

 Lui acknowledged the criticisms against him as a result of his management during his tenure as Minister for Transport, and said, "In politics, you need a tender heart and a thick skin, not a hard heart and thin skin.
 I think my heart, my skin, like all my body parts, are fine."

 Diplomatic career

 On 1 June 2017, the Ministry of Foreign Affairs appointed Lui Singapore Ambassador to Japan.

 Lui was appointed Singapore Ambassador to China in November 2019.
+In May 2023, he was appointed as the Singapore Ambassador to USA.

 Personal life

 Lui is married to Soo Fen.
 They have two children.